11 Best Coats for Dogs in 2026—Bundle Up · Kinship

 Photo Courtesy of @paikka.pet

-Of course, your dog’s outerwear needs are dependent on a few factors including breed, fur-type, age, and more.
-Shorter-haired dogs often require heavier jackets, while older dogs might benefit from jackets that combine warmth with easy wearability.
+Not all dogs have the same needs, though.
+Your pup’s ideal winter outfit is dependent on a few factors including age, fur-type, breed, and more.
+Shorter-haired dogs often need a heavier coat, while older dogs might do best with a coat that combines warmth with easy wearability.

-Coats should also be selected for different weather conditions and occasions, too.
-There are those rare winter days that are dry, while others just keep the precipitation coming.
-In snow, sleet, slush or rain, this guide will help you choose the best winter coats for your dog.
+Keep in mind that there are a variety of weather conditions to prepare for, too.
+Some winter days are dry, while others just keep the precipitation coming.
+Whether you’re facing snow, sleet, slush, or rain, this guide will help you choose the best winter coat for your dog.

 Best winter coats for dogs